 - 1.1.
-The widespread ownership of handheld technologies such as mobile phones/iDevices/Tablets etc. among young people now means that schools need to take steps to ensure that they are used responsibly.
-This Acceptable Use Policy is designed to ensure that potential issues involving handheld technology such as mobile phones/laptops/iDevices/tablets etc. can be clearly identified and addressed, ensuring the benefits that handheld technology, such as mobile phones/laptops/iDevices/tablets etc. provide can continue to be enjoyed by our students. - 1.2.
-Our Lady of Mount Carmel Catholic School has established the following Acceptable Use Policy for mobile phones that provides teachers, students, parents, and guardians guidelines and instructions for the appropriate use of handheld technology, such as mobile phones/laptops/iDevices/tablets etc. during school hours. - 1.3.
-The Acceptable Use Policy for handheld technology such as mobile phones/laptops/iDevices/tablets etc. also applies to students during school excursions, camps, and extra-curricular activities.
+The widespread ownership of handheld technologies such as smartphones, Tablets, etc. among young people means that schools need to take steps to ensure that they are used responsibly.
+This Acceptable Use Policy is designed to ensure that potential issues involving handheld technology can be clearly identified and addressed, ensuring the benefits that handheld technology provides can continue to be enjoyed by our students. - 1.2.
+St. Patrick Catholic School has established the following Acceptable Use Policy for cell phones that provides teachers, students, parents, and guardians guidelines and instructions for the appropriate use of handheld technology during school hours. - 1.3.
+The Acceptable Use Policy for handheld technology also applies to students during school excursions, camps, and extra-curricular activities.